Aklilu Habte-Wold: Deputy Minister of Foreign Affairs

 When Ethiopia was defeated in the Second Italo-Abyssinian War, Aklilu Habte-Wold was in France with his brother Makonnen; upon the defection of the head of the Ethiopian legation to France, Blatengeta Wolde Mariyam Ayele, Aklilu was made charge d'affairs.
 Aklilu lived in Paris and married a French woman, Collette Valade.
 With the fall of Paris in June 1940, Aklilu managed to escape on a forged passport, and with the help of the Portuguese Minister of Foreign Affairs he was able to reach Cairo.
 Following the restoration in 1941, Aklilu served as a representative to the Peace conference after the end of World War II, then served as Foreign Minister.
-During this time, Aklilu played a key role in the complex process that brought Eritrea into federation with Ethiopia.
+During this time, Aklilu played a key role in the complex process that brought Eritrea into federation with Ethiopia after the newly created United Nations was formed, while he was the ambassador representing Ethiopia to the UN.